Background pattern

 Pregnancy, breastfeeding, and fertility

-If you are pregnant or breastfeeding, think you may be pregnant, or intend to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.

-Driving and operating machinery
+Driving and using machines

 Minoxidil Viñas contains propylene glycol

-This medication contains 520 mg of propylene glycol in each unit dose equivalent to 520 mg/ml.
+This medication contains 520 mg of propylene glycol in each dose unit, equivalent to 520 mg/ml.

 Propylene glycol may cause skin irritation.

-3. How to Use Aloxidil
+3. How to use Aloxidil

 The daily dose should not exceed 2 ml (12 sprays), regardless of the extent of the area to be treated.